 Back In 2001, I bought a leasehold house in Wilberfoss.
 Conveyancing and Halifax mortgage went though with no issue.
 I have received a letter from someone saying they have taken over the reversionary interest in the property.
 Attached was a demand for arrears of ground rent dating back to 1995.
 The conveyancing practitioner in Wilberfoss who previously acted has long since retired.
 What should I do?

 The first thing you should do is make enquiries of the Land Registry to make sure that this person is in fact the new freeholder.
 There is no need to instruct a Wilberfoss conveyancing firm to do this as it can be done on-line for a few pound.
 Rest assured that regardless, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

-I purchased a split level flat in Wilberfoss, conveyancing was carried out in 2005.
-Can you please calculate a probable premium for a statutory lease extension?
-Similar flats in Wilberfoss with an extended lease are worth £186,000.
-The ground rent is £55 yearly.
-The lease expires on 21st October 2074
+I am the registered owner of a ground floor flat in Wilberfoss, conveyancing was carried out December 2010.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Similar properties in Wilberfoss with an extended lease are worth £202,000.
+The average or mid-range amount of ground rent is £55 invoiced annually.
+The lease expires on 21st October 2078

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first seeking the advice of a professional.